 Building strong communities is essential to economic prosperity.
-Our name "Commerce" often makes people first think of us as championing business and economic development.
+Our name, “Commerce,” often makes people first think of us as championing business and economic development.
 We do that, but more important is the notion that a healthy, safe community is the foundation for economic prosperity.
-One can't exist without the other.
+One can’t exist without the other.

 Community development and economic development are two sides of the same coin.
-Vibrant economies are the lifeblood for successful businesses and self-sufficient people.
+Vibrant economies are the lifeblood of successful businesses and self-sufficient people.
 Our job at Commerce is to help counties, cities and towns achieve positive growth.
 We do that through a broad portfolio of programs, services and funding opportunities.
 We are partners in improving local buildings, water systems, schools, affordable housing, public safety, human services, parks and greenways, a clean environment and other essential community assets.

 Shelter is a basic human need.
 Without a safe, decent place to live, people who may be struggling to survive have little hope of connecting with services and opportunities to tackle physical and mental health needs, go to school, get and hold down a job or provide for children and other family members.
 Stable housing is often the first hurdle to overcoming dependence and finding a pathway to self-sufficiency.